ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 #### Completion indicates success

+An event stream sends `Completed` when the operation has completed successfully, or to indicate that the stream has terminated normally.

+Many operators manipulate the `Completed` event to shorten or extend the lifetime of an event stream.

+For example, `take()` will complete after the specified number of values have been received, thereby terminating the stream early.
+On the other hand, most operators that accept multiple signals or producers will wait until _all_ of them have completed before forwarding a `Completed` event, since a successful outcome will usually depend on all the inputs.

 #### Interruption cancels outstanding work and usually propagates immediately

 An `Interrupted` event is sent when an event stream should cancel processing.